datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
 Before we call the train function, let's recap the input function we built in the previous section.
 As you see, we define the batch size as 5.
 This is because we do not feed all of our data to our model at once.
 However, mtcars is a small dataset, we follow a real-life cases where we input small chunks to the train function.
-If we have 25 rows in training data, 5 batches means we cover all of that training set in 5 steps.
+If we have 25 rows in training data, 5 batches means we cover all of that data points in 5 steps.
 Since 5 times 5 is 25.

 Actually, this input function will be used for evaluation and prediction too.
-That's why, we defined to avoid code duplication.
+That's why, we defined it earlier to avoid code duplication.

 ---